Villa's Tacos taco

 • price 1 of 4

-This South L.A. institution slings $2.75 Tijuana-style tacos absolutely dripping with avocado salsa—and now, you can also find sibling spot Tacos Los Poblanos at nearby 5821 Avalon Boulevard.
-At either spot, mesquite-grilled meats provide flavor and texture from the smoky char, especially the carne asada.
+Why we love it: This South L.A. institution slings Tijuana-style tacos ($2.75) absolutely dripping with avocado salsa—and now, you can also find the same excellent tacos at Tire Shop’s sibling spot, Tacos Los Poblanos, farther down Avalon Boulevard.
+Like most Tijuana-style taco joints, Tire Shop and Los Poblanos keep it simple with six different mesquite-grilled meats that derive flavor and texture from the smoky char.
+I particularly enjoy the carne asada and al pastor here.
 The kicker?
-Tortillas here are made to order, then folded into little paper-wrapped cones that ooze the green salsa out of one end.
-Of course we’re also partial to the freshly grilled chorizo and the complimentary charred peppers, and the massive mulitas ($7.50) and, well, everything.
-Just be sure to bring cash, then make your way through the line, grab your plate and take a seat and make some friends at the large plastic tables.
+Tortillas are made to order, then folded into little paper-wrapped cones that ooze the creamy green salsa out of one end.
+Of course I’m also partial to the freshly grilled chorizo and the complimentary charred onions and peppers, and the massive mulitas ($8) and, well, everything.
+Make your way through the line, grab your plate and take a seat at one of the large plastic tables.

 Advertising